atoerien/carbvis/README.md

 Run `just` to build the Python wheel in `build/`, and `just install` to install it into ChimeraX.

-The Justfile searches for the `chimerax` command in the `PATH`, if this is not present set the `CHIMERAX` environment variable to the full path to the `chimerax` command.
+The Justfile searches for the `chimerax` command in `PATH`, if this is not present set the `CHIMERAX` environment variable to the full path to the `chimerax` command.

 ## Usage